PAIR-Systems-Inc/devcontainer-codespace/next.md

 # Next Steps

-By now you should have installed goodmem, either manually or through the devcontainer.
-If you have not completed this step, then please go ahead and do so.
-Instructions for installing using a devcontainer are shown below.
+By now you should have installed GoodMem, either manually or through the devcontainer.
+If you have not completed this step, please proceed with the installation.

-### Option 1: Launch a New Project (Recommended)

-To create a new development workspace using this container:
+### Devcontainer Setup (Skip if you installed GoodMem manually)

 1. Click below to open a Codespace using the GoodMem template repository:

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?repo=pair-systems-inc/goodmem-template-repository)

 2. After your Codespace launches, check the **bottom-left corner** of VS Code.
 Click on the `Codespaces: [name]` badge and choose **View Creation Logs**.

+### Configuration Steps

-3. In the logs, locate output similar to the following:
+1. In the logs, locate output similar to the following:

    ```text
    Connecting to gRPC API at https://localhost:9090